 A lean business plan will help you make a quick draft of how to turn your idea into a viable business, for a quick pitch and feasibility study.
-If you, like a friend of mine I had a recent discussion with, you are detail oriented, business plans can be a tricky affair.
+If you, like a friend of mine I had a recent discussion with, are detail-oriented, business plans can be a tricky affair.

 A lean business plan helps you quickly flesh out the outline of your idea to build on.
 With it, you can quickly draft key points that let you know if the idea is viable or not.
 It should be a short document, as short as you can make it be.

-A good rule of thumb; if your lean business plan was verbal, it should be able to say, what, how, for whom you are going to do and with what outcomes will come of it, to someone in a general conversation, without taking up an inconveniencing amount of their time.
+A good rule of thumb is; if your lean business plan was verbal, it should be able to say what, how, and for whom you are going to do and what outcomes will come of it, to someone in a general conversation, without taking up an inconveniencing amount of their time.

 An elevator ride should be enough to get that across.
 This is a concept referred to as an elevator pitch.
 To achieve this, you need to touch on the key points of your business.
 Not only do you need to touch on key points but be very brief on how you elaborate on them.